Egyptian lore states that the hieroglyphs were given to the Egyptians by the divine scribe Thoth who bore the head of an ibis, a bird.

 translated in part by breaking it down into the inventory of standard items.

 In The Book of Gates, the entrance to each of the twelve regions of the netherworld was marked by a gate and guarded by sentries, the Dwellers on the Threshold.
 The deceased were required to address each by name as the names were themselves the keys to the gates.
-Last was judgement in the Hall of Osiris before eternal life in the Field of Reeds.
+Armed with enormous knives these human figures had the heads of animals or were combinations of different creatures.
+Their names included He who lives on or he who dances in blood.
+They had to be pacified by reciting the appropriate spells and then posed no threat and could could even extend their protection to the dead person.
+Another breed of supernatural creature were slaughterers who killed the unrighteous on behalf of Osiris.
+As well as these supernaturals there were also threats from creatures like crocodiles and snakes.

 Today the predominant philosophic approach is perhaps that of dualism, a person consisting of two aspects, a body and a soul.